 Smithsonian Science Education Center Programs

-Inquiry-based sessions, tailored to meet each teacher's needs, draw conceptual connections among science disciplines.
-Smithsonian Science Education Academies for Teachers help secondary teachers improve content knowledge and pedagogical skills in the life and earth sciences.
-Call 202.633.2970 or e-mail firstname.lastname@example.org.
-The Center also helps school districts implement an inquiry-based program.
-Call 202.633.2986.
+Inquiry-based sessions draw conceptual connections among science disciplines.
+Smithsonian Science Education Academies for Teachers (SSEATs) help K-12 teachers improve content knowledge and pedagogical skills in the life and earth sciences with behind-the-scenes experiences at Smithsonian museum and research facilities.
+Call 202.633.2973 or e-mail email@example.com.

 Problem Solving with the Wright Brothers